Supporting your pupils through the COVID-19 pandemic

 How can I support parents and carers?

-We know this has been a challenging time for many families, and schools are doing a great job supporting parents and carers during this time.
+We know this has been a challenging time for many families, and schools are doing a great job supporting parents and carers.
 Here are some resources that you can share with parents and carers to help boost wellbeing and reduce anxiety.